Tesla's Warranty Expense And What It Means To Its Future

 Source: Daimler Investor Relations, Annual Reports

-The parent company of Mercedes-Benz, Daimler's, warranty expense as a percentage of revenue has ranged between 2.0% and 2.2% in the last four fiscal years.
+The parent company of Mercedes-Benz, Daimler's warranty expense as a percentage of revenue has ranged between 2.0% and 2.2% in the last four fiscal years.
 The last fiscal year's 2.1% is slightly below Tesla's 2.2% for the same year.

 Audi